MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 ```

 ### -AllowNetworkProtectionDownLevel
-Specifies whether to allow network protection to be set to Enabled or Audit Mode on Windows versions before 1709.
+Removes whether to allow network protection to be set to Enabled or Audit Mode on Windows versions before 1709.

 ```yaml
 Type: SwitchParameter